unitsofmeasurement/unit-tck/README.md

 mvn clean test

- 1. Go to target/site - there you will find your TCK test results.
+ 1. Go to target - where you can find your TCK test results.